 University of Cincinnati Bearcat Bike Share

 The Bearcat Bike Share provides free bicycles to anyone with a valid UC ID.
 The bike share works like a library; riders can check out the bikes to use on or off campus.
-Free bike at UC work to increase health, wellness and community, while decreasing carbon emissions, traffic and parking issues.
 The Bearcat Bike Share is located on UC’s Uptown Campus, at the Campus Recreation Center (West Campus) and the Fitness Center at CARE/Crawley (East Campus).
 Eventually, the program may expand to other campuses and will interface with the proposed City of Cincinnati bike share program.

 The City of Cincinnati’s Red Bike Share Program